JorgeBric/git-profile-manager/README.md

 3) ➕ Create new project folder
 ```

-## 🛣️ In case you want to change the project in the current account,
-simply type and run:
+## 🛣️ In case you want to change the project in the current account, type and run:

 ```bash
 select_project